OpenST/facilitator/README.md

     export AUXILIARY_WORKER_EXPIRATION_HEIGHT='replace_with_auxiliary_expiration_height';

 origin and auxiliary worker addresses are generated with `facilitator init` step.
-Mosaic config path for supported chain should be available on `~/.mosaic/<origin-chain-identifier>/mosaic.json` where `<origin-chain-identifier>` is origin chain identifier e.g. `ropsten`.
+Refer [here](https://github.com/mosaicdao/mosaic-chains#mosaic-config) to locate Mosaic config path for supported chain.

 origin and auxiliary worker expiration height is block height from current block for which worker keys are whitelisted.
 If current block is 1000 and expiration height is set to 100 then worker keys will be whitelisted for 1100 block.